Taniyachouhaniitm/Email_Generator/README.md

 An AI-powered Cold Email Generator that automatically creates **personalized, professional cold emails** by analyzing job descriptions from URLs and matching them with a user’s portfolio.

-This project is designed to help **students, job seekers, freelancers, and founders** quickly generate high-quality outreach emails tailored to specific roles or companies.
+This project is designed to help **XYZ Company** to quickly refer candidate with high-quality outreach emails tailored to specific roles or companies.

 ---